Samsung Galaxy S22 Review

-An excellent compact phone, with superb performance and an excellent camera particular highlights.
+It may be a year old but the Samsung Galaxy S22 remains an excellent compact phone, with superb performance and an excellent camera being particular highlights.
 However, it’s let down by lacklustre battery life.

 - Strong and versatile camera